How to Choose Your Special Daily Planner to Achieve Your Dreams

 It triggers parts of the brain responsible for learning when we write things down.
 Handwritten notes help us better remember things.

-According to this research, the chances are we might understand what we have written better over the long term.
+According to this research, the chances are we might understand what we have written better over the longer period.

-As there is no way to edit our writing smoothly, we need to be mindful about what we write.
+And because there is no way to edit our writing that easily, we need to be more careful about our handwriting.

 Dr Claudia Aguirre, when discussing the advantages of planners says: "It forces you to focus on what’s important."
 As a result, we become more mindful about what we write and how.